Looking for the price of acne treatments at our clinic?Click to expand

 - High-concentration skin care products, such as the SkinMedica® line, or prescriptions

 - Chemical Peels

-- HydraFacial™ (including a popular, non-invasive acne treatment with blue and red light therapies, as options to your treatment package)
+- HydraFacial™ (including a popular, non-invasive acne treatment with blue light therapy, as an option to your treatment package)

 Important to note:

 Although you’ll be seeing a licensed medical practitioner during your consultation, our service is not covered by insurance, nor MSP in B.C.

 Our acne treatment services are geared towards those who have already tried an over-the-counter approach, or are looking for a non-prescription solution to their acne.